LineageOS/lineage_wiki/_includes/templates/device_install.md

 <div id="blurred" markdown="1">

+{%- if device.before_install.instructions == "needs_specific_android_fw" and device.before_install.version %}
+## Checking the correct firmware

+The installation of your device requires specific firmware to be installed before you continue.
+Firmware is included in the stock ROM (the one your device ships with).
+Being on another custom ROM of that version does **not** mean the requirement is fulfilled.
+Please check the big red warning above again and make sure to only continue once you actually verified the version!

+{% include alerts/note.html content="If you are unsure what version you are currently on, we strongly recommend returning to the stock ROM, just in case!" %}

+Failing to meet the requirement may result in failure to install or devices not working properly after installation!
+{%- endif %}

 {%- if device.install_method %}
 {% capture recovery_install_method %}templates/recovery_install_{{ device.install_method }}.md{% endcapture %}
 {% include {{ recovery_install_method }} %}